-69: I can use maps, atlases, globes, and digital/computer mapping to locate countries and describe features studied

-G10: I can use the 8 points of a compass, 4 and 6 figure grid references, symbols, and keys (including the use of Ordnance Survey maps) to build my knowledge of the UK and the wider world.
+- 69: I can use maps, atlases, globes, and digital/computer mapping to locate countries and describe features studied. - G10: I can use the 8 points of a compass, 4 and 6 figure grid references, symbols, and keys (including the use of Ordnance Survey maps) to build my knowledge of the UK and the wider world. - G11: I can observe, measure, record and present the human and physical features in the local area using a range of methods, including sketch maps, plans, and graphs, and digital technologies.

-Geography Subject Knowledge Organiser Year 5: Beneath our Feet
+Geography Subject Knowledge Organiser Year 6: Beneath our Feet